-Would you believe that more than half of your home’s energy costs are needed for your heating and cooling?
-That’s why it’s so important to maintain an energy-efficient HVAC system.
+Did you know that more than one-half of your home’s energy costs are for your heating and cooling?
+This is why it’s critical to have an energy-efficient HVAC system.

 Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.
+This rating system measures how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save homeowners money and encourage sustainability.
+In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and stimulate sustainability.

 - Save Americans $1.9 billion annually.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-For the time being, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+As of now, not much, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if you need furnace replacement in soon, highly energy-efficient furnaces are now available.
-Learn how these furnaces can lower your monthly energy bills.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are already available.
+Find out how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces